Film: Sapno Ka Saudagar

 The film opens with a scene where Rai Bahadur Sahab recalls a fateful Diwali night when his wife died.

-“Darkness of Diwali night can keep our lives in darkness,” he says.
+“That was a Diwali night.
+Today is also a Diwali night.
+The darkness that engulfed my life that day, continues to keep my heart in darkness.
+And perhaps it will be like that forever,” he says.
 And this is just one scene in a movie that repeatedly panders to the Bollywood narrative that Eid ka Chaand can brighten our lives, people can do good things during Christmas, but only traumatic events happen during the most important Hindu festival.

 There are more stereotypes ahead – Hindu festivals only bring joy to those with the means.
 Rai Bahadur ill-treats women.
 The pandit is a bigot who practices untouchability.
 Hindu girls want to escape their families.
 The list doesn’t end quickly.